Lunch And Learn

 What Does it Look like?

 Knowledge doubles every 12 months or less.
-Knowledge doubles even faster in software development where we deal with both theoretical knowledge and the practical / application of that theoretical knowledge.
+Knowledge doubles even faster in software development where we deal with both theoretical knowledge its application.
 Even if we practice intentional learning, we’re losing ground.
-By not learning at all, we’re planting the seeds of destrution.
-Specifically, ours.
+By not learning at all, we’re planting the seeds of our own destruction.

 - Vendors line up to present at your Lunch and Learn

-- The same people present at the events
+- The same people present at all the events

 Lunch and Learns start the path to larger organizational peer-to-peer meetings such as internal open space conferences, hackathons and more in-depth presentations and workshops.